 Sabrina Evertt – Founder & Artistic Producer

 Sabrina is a director, designer and the Artistic Producer of Twenty Something Theatre.
 Most recently, she was the production designer (set, costume & lighting) the highly acclaimed production of Tender Napalm by Philip Ridley (named one of Vancouver’s “Top Ten Theatre Productions in 2015”) for Twenty Something Theatre.
 Previous other recent credit include: production designer for Wide Awake Hearts directed by Associate Artistic Producer, Brian Cochrane; the director & costume designer for the workshop production of The Out Vigil by Julie McIsaac; and the director & dramaturge for the World Premiere of Us & Everything We Own by Sean Minogue.
 She previously directed Nocturne, Blue Surge, Unidentified Human Remains and the True Nature of Love, Suburbia, The Fever, The Shape of Things, and This Is Our Youth for Twenty Something Theatre.

 Other select credits include: Set Design for Red Light Winter (Bleviss Laboratory Theatre, Edmonton); Set & Costume Design for I Love Monday’s; Costume Co-ordination for Being Animal (Theatre Terrific), Costume Design for The Violet Hour (Timms Centre for the Arts, Edmonton); The Drowsy Chaperone, Emma, Go Back for Murder, Romeo & Juliet (TWU); Empress of Asia, Vimy, Debt-The Musical, Ernestine Shuswap Gets Her Trout, Stuff Happens, Banana Boys (Firehall Arts Centre); the Jessie award-winning production of Jesus Hopped the ‘A’ Train (Glass City Theatre), 9 Parts of Desire (Presentation House Theatre) & Werewolves (Pi Theatre); Director for Red Mitts (BC Buds, Firehall Arts Centre).
-Upcoming: costume design for The Drowsy Chaperone (TWU) and directing the World Premiere of The Out Vigil for Twenty Something Theatre at the Firehall Arts Centre in March 2016.
+Upcoming: directing Tender Napalm and the World Premiere of The Out Vigil for Twenty Something Theatre at the Firehall Arts Centre in March 2016.

 Brian Cochrane – Associate Artistic Producer